cdklabs/cdk-amazonmq/API.md

 A representation of a single-instance broker comprised of one broker in one Availability Zone.

+Additional optimizations:
+- When subnet selection returns more then 1 subnets.
+A first one is picked.
+Warning is annotated

 see: https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/single-broker-deployment.html

 #### Initializers <a name="Initializers" id="@cdklabs/cdk-amazonmq.ActiveMqBrokerInstance.Initializer"></a>